Apple has revamped its MacBook Pro range, delivering a laptop that is thinner, lighter and more powerful than before.

 Rather than just roll out the typical annual revamp of new and improved internal specs, the company has added a new feature to its top-spec machines, called Touch Bar.
 This configurable OLED screen strip with integrated Touch ID fingerprint sensor replaces where the F-keys are on a conventional keyboard.

-We've been using the laptop for the last couple of weeks to find out whether the Touch Bar is a gimmick or a must-have essential for the future of work.
+We've used the laptop for over 6 months to find out whether the Touch Bar is a gimmick or a must-have essential for the future of work.

 - No USB, SD card, or HDMI sockets